 Customer communication is one of the key factors in what makes one online business more successful than another.
 Intercom is one of the most famous and useful customer support systems that you could currently find on the internet.
+But it’s very pricey, so here is a rundown of cheaper Intercom alternatives.

 Intercom is a top-notch software with all sorts of customer communication and sales features: it makes communication with customers easy, it shows you who is using your site or your product, it uses targeted content, and behavior-driven messages to boost sales and conversions.